-1.3 FINANCIAL ASSESSMENT
+1.3 Financial Assessment

-The level of revenues required from the retail electric rates for the Electric Division were determined through the analysis of the financial results and net income or net margins for FY 2012.
+The level of revenues required from the retail electric rates for the Electric Division were determined through the analysis of the financial results and net income or net margins for FY 2013.
 The Resolution requires that the Electric Division maintain a debt service coverage ratio of 1.25.
-Following is an excerpt from Section 502(c) of the Resolution.